netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 # Overview

-The low-level Terraform provider and the ACI modules are open-sourced and freely available from the public Terraform registry.
+The low-level Terraform ACI modules are open-sourced and freely available from the public Terraform registry.
 The high-level *ACI as Code* modules and various integrations for automated testing, NAE/NDI, etc. are part of a CX developed solution.

 <figure markdown>
   ![Solution Overview](../assets/tf_solution_overview.png){ width="700" }